hemerajs/hemera/README.md

 }
 ```

-If you want to create without to swap it out in a seperate file.
+If you want to create a plugin without to swap it out in a seperate file.
 ```js
 let myPlugin = function (options) {